 Bezzera BB005 Coffee Grinder

-A reliable grinder that gives great performance over value.
+A reliable coffee grinder that gives great performance over value.

-You can use it for a small-medium size environment with limitless possibilities of settings till you have your preferred dose.
+You can use it for a small-medium size environment with limitless possibilities of settings till you achieve your desired result.

 A quick guide for owners: